 1 cup sunflower seeds

 6-8 cups arugula

 1. Combine minced garlic, mustard and strawberry jam and Sriracha in a small bowl or glass jar and stir to combine.
 Slowly add oils in a steady stream while whisking continuously.
 Add a generous pinch of sea salt and pepper, to taste.
 Stir in chopped strawberries*.

 Directions for the honeyed sunflower seeds:

-Preheat oven to 400˚F. Place butter and olive oil in a small cake pan and place in oven for 1 minute or until butter is melted.
+Preheat oven to 400˚F. Place butter and olive oil in a small cake pan and place in the oven for 1 minute or until butter is melted.
 Add honey and sunflower seeds and stir to coat.
-Place in oven for 10 minutes, stirring half way through.
+Place in the oven for 10 minutes, stirring halfway through.
 Remove from oven, sprinkle with sea salt and turn out onto parchment paper or foil that has been sprayed with cooking spray.
 Allow to cool completely, then store in an airtight container.
 This recipe will make more than is needed for the salads but, these are also great for snacking!

 Arrange arugula on 4 serving plates.
 Scatter with blueberries and goat cheese.
 Drizzle with dressing and add a sprinkle of sunflower seeds.
 Serve immediately.
 Expect rave reviews!

 * ~ If you won't be serving the salad right away, wait to add the fresh strawberries.
 Just before serving, add fresh berries and use dressing within 1-2 days.